Paratransit Optimization with Constraint Programming: A Case Study in Savannah, Georgia: Case Study

 \section{Case Study}

-Chatham Area Transit (CAT) is the transit authority serving the Savannah, Georgia metropolitan area.
+Chatham Area Transit (CAT) is the transit authority serving the Savannah metropolitan area.
 CAT offers fixed-route bus transit as well as paratransit and ferry service.
 The paratransit service, known as \emph{CAT Mobility}, is crucial to its riders.
 This is evidenced by a relatively small decrease in usage during the pandemic: while fixed-route and ferry ridership decreased by 35\% and 42\%, respectively, from 2020 to 2021, paratransit services saw a much smaller 16\% drop \cite{CATplan}.
 At the same time, CAT Mobility is becoming more expensive to operate, with a 36\% increase in operating cost per passenger trip between 2017 and 2021 \cite{CATState}.

 These numbers imply a clear urgency to optimize CAT's paratransit operations to maximize the level of service with the limited resources available.
 To evaluate the performance of the new CP model, this paper uses a real-world dataset derived from CAT Mobility that spans three pre-Christmas workweeks in December 2019.
-This is the same dataset used by \cite{lu2024boosting} to allow for a fair comparison.
+These are the same instances used by \cite{lu2024boosting}, reused here deliberately to enable a fair comparison; the experimental contributions of this paper are the CP implementation, the acceleration ablation, and the flexible-shift analysis, rather than a new dataset.
+Multi-trip passengers are quite frequent in this dataset, so connected requests arise regularly and introduce substantial inter-route complexity.
 During these three weeks, CAT was only able to serve 81\% of requests.
 This number can likely be attributed to a variety of factors.
 This includes the limitations of the current planning tool to address this challenging optimization problem.
+As reported by \cite{lu2024boosting}, CAT's existing operation relies on a commercial heuristic scheduler with predetermined driver shifts, and producing a daily plan typically takes hours; throughout this paper, the ``CAT'' baseline refers to the operational schedules actually produced by that system on the studied days.
 Another contributing factor may be a shortage of drivers, as mentioned in the \emph{State of the System} report published by CAT in 2023 \cite{CATState}.
 In any case, this provides a strong motivation to optimize the system.